forestryio/forestry.io/hugo/content/blog/two-simple-solutions-for-publishing-scheduled-posts.md

 This perspective is core to our philosophy.
 Forestry's editor is an interface on top of your static site, but works by updating content the same way a human editor would, using the built-in features of the platform.
 Forestry is friendly to a variety of workflows: you can continue editing content files in your local development environment if you really want, without needing to know whether the site is hooked up to Forestry.

-Today, we will push past static site limitations by tackling a basic feature: publishing scheduled content.
+Today, we will tackle a basic feature of dynamic sites: publishing scheduled content.

 ## The Old Way